 Pay Yourself First

-This can seem like an impossible piece of advice especially if you are living on a strict budget, but it’s vastly important.
+This can seem like an impossible piece of advice, especially if you are living on a strict budget, but it’s vastly important.
 Putting it simply, paying yourself first means that every single month–or paycheck–set aside money to save.
 Do this before paying any bills or before any discretionary spends.

 If you want to build a stock portfolio, consider hiring a financial advisor.
-These professionals can help you determine your risk tolerance, how much to contribute each month to your goal, and which investment vehicles are best for you, from mutual funds to bonds to stocks.
+These professionals can help you determine your risk tolerance, how much to contribute each month to your goal, and which investment vehicles are best for you, from mutual funds to bonds and stocks.

 Live Within Your Means